 Nurturing the Seed: The Journey to Infant/Early Mental Health & Wellness

 Nurturing the Seed is a strength-based health intervention model designed for Indigenous children (birth to six) that focuses on the promotion of infant and early mental health (IEMH).
 The project aims to strengthen knowledge and skills among front line practitioners about infant and early mental health; create a model for coaching and mentoring; increase the capacity of staff to be sensitive to diverse Indigenous cultural values and worldviews in service delivery; improve developmental outcomes of Indigenous children; evaluate the influence of Nurturing the Seed by a wide range of practitioners; and increase parent, practitioner and policymaker understanding of the importance of relationships for mental health during infancy and early childhood.
-Interventions take place in Ontario, Saskatchewan and New Brunswick.
+Interventions take place in Alberta, Saskatchewan, Ontario, and Quebec.

 Lead organization: Infant and Early Mental Health Promotion, The Hospital for Sick Children

 Looking to get in touch with this project?
 Send an email to Chaya Kulkarni (firstname.lastname@example.org) for more information.